-- For grass and hard surfaces courts, posts shall be 1.55m in height from the surface of the court
+- When playing on grass and hard surfaces courts, posts shall be 1.55m in height from the surface of the court.

-The net shall be made of fine cord of dark colour and even thickness with a mesh between 1.5cm and 2cm.
+The net shall be made of thick cord of dark colour and with a mesh between 1.5cm and 2cm.

-- It should be 80cm in depth and at least 6.1m wide.
+- It should have between 80cm and 1m in depth and 6.0m wide minimum.

-- The top and bottom of the net should be edged with a 5.5cm white tape doubled over a cord or cable running through the tape.
+- It is recommended that the top and bottom of the net should be edged with a 5cm white tape doubled over a cord or cable running through the tape.

-Portable net systems are also very popular and can be purchased at most badminton specialty shops and sporting goods stores
+Portable net systems are also very popular and can be purchased at most sporting goods stores.

 - A bungee cord should be attached to each corner and connected to a buried anchor disk.